ANL-CEEESA/UnitCommitment.jl/src/docs/format.md

 #### Additional remarks:

 * For time-dependent production limits or time-dependent production costs, the usage of nested arrays is allowed.
-For example,  if `Production cost curve (MW)` is set to `[5.0, [10.0, 12.0, 15.0, 20.0]]`, then the unit may generate at most 10, 12, 15 and 20 MW of power during time periods 1, 2, 3 and 4, respectively.
+For example,  if `Production cost curve (MW)` is set to `[5.0, [10.0, 12.0, 15.0, 20.0]]`, then the unit may generate at most 10, 12, 15 and 20 MW of power during time steps 1, 2, 3 and 4, respectively.
 The minimum output for all time periods is fixed to at 5 MW.
 * There is no limit to the number of piecewise-linear segments, and different generators may have a different number of segments.
 * If `Production cost curve (MW)` and `Production cost curve ($)` both contain a single element, then the generator must produce exactly that amount of power when operational.
 To specify that the generator may produce any amount of power up to a certain limit `P`, the parameter `Production cost curve (MW)` should be set to `[0, P]`.
 * Production cost curves must be convex.